 Offering comprehensive details of Ehlers-Danlos Syndrome along with research information and tips about coping with the condition.
 Explains the types of EDS and also offers support.

 A support group for those with Ehlers-Danlos Syndrome (EDS).
-Includes a useful messageboard and offers related information.
+Includes a useful message board and offers related information, research news and details of how you can get involved.

 Highlights this group of rare inherited conditions with professional information and resources from the NHS.
 Explains the types of EDS, the causes and symptoms.